pagnasok/check-sex/README.md

-Revision to select for chrX and chrY in WGS data.
+Revision to select for "chrX" and "chrY" in WGS data.

-Printing chrX and chrY ratio.
+Printing chrX and chrY ratios.

 Scripts for checking the sex of WGS samples
 -------------------------------------------